ProgerXP/Notepad2e/Readme.txt

   MaxSearchDistance INI setting controls maximum lookahead/behind distance to prevent performance degradation on very large files.

+  Edit Selecton page- and line-wise (or current word if there's no selection) - easy renaming of variables, fixing typos, etc. Hotkeys:
+  Ctrl+Tab (page), Ctrl+CapsLock (line)

+  Selection evaluation: file size group in the status bar is replaced with the recognized expression's result.
+Left click toggles the base (bin, oct, dec, hex), double click copies result to the clipboard.

+    - Selection must be shorter than 4096 symbols.

+    - Special case: expression with only digits, dots and any ignored symbols (below) is treated as a series of whitespace-separated numbers that are summed up.
+For example: 12,3 45.6 $78 = 123+45.6+78 = 246.6.

+    - Ignored symbols: , $ whitespace

+    - If result has no fractional part - period and zeros are hidden.
+      Fractional part is discarded for all bases but dec.

+    - Expression is locale-insensitive and follows English locale so that comma is a thousands separator (thus ignored) and period is a decimal part separator.

+    - Syntax:

+      - ( ) + - * / ^ (power)
+      - b o d h (base suffixes)
+      - div mod shl shr and or xor not

   Vim-like Edit > Find Next/Previous Word (Ctrl+[Shift]+8) for quick
   case-insensitive navigation between highlighted words (independent of this mode settings).
 Seeks to next/previous word if none at cursor.
+  It's independent of normal Find/Replace.
+Searches for word at cursor if there's no selection, or previously used word if there is.

+  Vim-like Edit > Line > New Line Above/Below.
+If the caret is already at line start/end (whitespace excluded) - indentation of the previous line is used, otherwise - of the current line.

   Find (Ctrl+F) now has Grep/Ungrep buttons (working on regexp too).
   In case of active selection these operate on selected lines only.